Sundaram holds a Master's degree in Economics and has worked in marketing, search engine indexing, banking, and research analysis.

 Utility as a Measurable Entity

 The theory of consumer surplus assumes that utility can be measured.
 In his cardinal utility theory, Marshall has assumed that utility is a measurable entity.
 He claims that utility can be measured in cardinal numbers (1, 2, 3…).
 The imaginary unit to measure utility is known as ‘util’.
 For instance, the utility derived from a banana is 15 utils, the utility derived from an apple is 10 utils, and so on.

 The second important assumption is that the commodity under consideration does not have substitutes.

 This assumption means that the customer’s income, tastes, preferences and fashion remain unchanged during the analysis.

-The theory of consumer’s surplus further assumes that the utility derived from the money stock in the hands of the customer is constant.
-Any change in the quantity of money that is in the hands of customer does not affect the marginal utility derived from it.
-This assumption is necessary because without it, money cannot perform as a measuring rod.
+The theory of consumer surplus further assumes that the utility derived from the money stock in the hands of the customer is constant.
+Any change in the quantity of money in the hands of the customer does not affect the marginal utility derived from it.
+This assumption is necessary because money cannot perform as a measuring rod without it.

-The theory of consumer’s surplus is based on the law of diminishing marginal utility.
-The law of diminishing marginal utility claims that as you consumer more of a commodity, the marginal utility derived from it decreases eventually.
+The theory of consumer surplus is based on the law of diminishing marginal utility.
+The law of diminishing marginal utility claims that as you consume more of a commodity, the marginal utility derived from it decreases eventually.

 This assumption means that marginal utility derived from the commodity under consideration is not influenced by the marginal utilities derived from other commodities.
-For instance, we are analyzing consumer’s surplus for oranges.
-Though an apple is a fruit, the utility derived from it does not affect the utility derived from oranges.
+For instance, we are analyzing consumers’ surplus for oranges.
+Though an apple is a fruit, its utility does not affect the utility derived from oranges.

 Measurement of consumer's surplus: The law of diminishing marginal utility approach